 Today’s students need connection, and to experience the joy of a dynamic relationship with God that gives meaning to their lives.
 They need to know what God’s purposes are for this world and how God is working to accomplish them.
 They need to be part of the great work God is doing, and they need adult Christians to walk beside them.

-Through Youth on Mission they can:
+Through Youth on Mission students can:

 - learn to discover God in their everyday experiences

 - go beyond the ordinary in their relationship with God